Piet Piraat: Characters

-Piet Piraat "Peter Pirate" (Peter Van De Velde):

-The captain of the Scheve Schuit (The Crooked Barge in English, although it is anything but crummy).
+Piet Piraat "Peter Pirate" (Peter Van De Velde): The captain of the Scheve Schuit (The Crooked Barge in English, although it is anything but crummy).
 He appears to be far more intelligent than the others and is always there to resolve any problems or fights.

-Stien Struis "Steen Strong" (Anke Helsen):

-Strong, but a little dim, Stien tries to solve everything by using her strength, managing only to break stuff in the process.
+Stien Struis "Steen Strong" (Anke Helsen): Strong, but a little dim, Stien tries to solve everything by using her strength, managing only to break stuff in the process.

-Berend Brokkenpap "Brian Porridgechucks" (Dirk Bosschaert):

-The ship's chef, and a decidedly sneaky character.
+Berend Brokkenpap "Brian Porridgechucks" (Dirk Bosschaert): The ship's chef, and a decidedly sneaky character.
 Berend is constantly causing problems, staging pranks and generally annoying the rest of the crew, but he always gets his comeuppance, only to fall back into his old behaviour after apologizing.

-Steven Stil "Silent Steven" (Dirk van Vooren):

-His name translates to 'Silent Steve' since he is unable to talk.
+Steven Stil "Silent Steven" (Dirk van Vooren): His name translates to 'Silent Steve' since he is unable to talk.
 Although Steven is Berend's sidekick, he often finds himself on the receiving end of whatever it is that goes wrong.

-Comics adaptations
+Comic adaptations

 Between 2002 and 2012, Piet Piraat was adapted into a comics series by Wim Swerts and Luc Van Asten.